Kraken-CI/website/docs/schema.md

 - `checkout` - an URL to the repository
 - `branch` - a branch to checkout, `master` is default
 - `destination` - a destination folder for the repository; it is optional
-- `ssh-key` - an SSH key for ssh-agent
+- `ssh-key` - a name of a secret that holds SSH username and key for ssh-agent
 - `access-token` - an access token for GitLab use case

 Example: